navipartner/docs/content/en/docs/entertainment/ticket/explanation/location_reservation/index.md

 ---
+title: "Locations and events"
-title: "Admission objects define what tickets are valid for.
+description: "Admission objects define what tickets are valid for.
 Admission objects can be either of either the location or an event type, and are defined in Ticket Admission."
-description: ""
 lead: ""
 date: 2023-07-12T16:11:58+02:00
 lastmod: 2023-07-12T16:11:58+02:00